jacobbroughton/eCommerce-WebApp/README.md

     - Similar to Spotify's
 - Change all instances of statusUrl so it includes '/api' from context
 - Add basic "Report Listing" functionality
+- Add "similar" section for each listing, maybe 3 or 4.

 # Break up components